-If you press cast or place your ballot in the tabulator, it's too late - you have voted.
+Once you have placed your ballot in the slot of the scanner / ballot box it's too late - you have voted!

 CROSSOVER VOTING IS A CRIME

 VOTERS:

 It is a misdemeanor, punishable by up to one year incarceration and a fine of up to \$2,500, for a person to vote in the preferential primary of one political party and the general primary (runoff) of another.